microsoft/code-with-engineering-playbook/agile-development/stand-ups/readme.md

 ### Parking Lot Discussion Items

-As contributors are answering the three questions, if another contributor has a question or issue to share, they should reserve until after all contributors have answered finished.
-Once each member has answered all three questions, the Process Lead should open up the floor to anyone who may have an open question or unresolved issue to share.
+As contributors are answering the questions, if another contributor has a question or issue to share, they should reserve until after all contributors have finished answering.
+Once each member has answered all questions, the Process Lead should open up the floor to anyone who may have an open question or unresolved issue to share.
 This portion of the ceremony is often referred to as the "Parking Lot".

 > Parking lot discussions are optional for participants.

 Ensure discussion leaders call out necessary parties for their discussion points upfront, allowing those not needed to leave the meeting.

+### Social question

+Teams are frequently geographically distributed and include members who have not worked on projects together previously.
+Small social interactions facilitate interpersonal trust development and lower the barriers to collaboration.
+A social question-of-the-day that has a one-sentence answer contributes to trust development over the course of many stand-ups, with a minimal additional time commitment.
+The answer to the social question should be brief and follow the project questions answer.
+The facilitator may choose the social question or take a suggestion from the room.
+Description of what makes a good question and a list of starter questions are available within the [social question readme](./social-question/readme.md).

 ### Start On Time